Skip to content

 ])

-# === Patterns declared once at module load, resolved at use time ===
+# === Patterns declared once at module load, no backend wiring ===

 ttl_cache = TTLCache(ttl=300, serializer=JsonSerializer())